AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/sysadmin/terminology.md

 There are three types of Adobe IDs:

-* **Personal ID**: This is the default type of Adobe ID.
-Basically, the user needs to create an account at adobe.com.
-In other words, this account is managed by Adobe and anybody can create an account of this type.
+* **Personal ID**: This is the default type of Adobe ID and is created at adobe.com.
+This account is managed by Adobe and anybody can create an account of this type.

-* **Enterprise ID**: Organizations usually want to increase the control of the users’ accounts.
-With Enterprise ID, only system administrators can create these type of accounts and the organization owns these accounts; Adobe only hosts them.
+* **Enterprise ID**: Organizations usually want to increase control of the users accounts.
+Only system administrators can create enterprise IDs and the organization owns these accounts with Adobe serving only as the host.

-* **Federated ID**: This is where the organization takes full ownership and control of the accounts.
-In this case, you need to integrate the Adobe Experience Cloud with your SAML2 SSO system.
-The final result is that users authenticate against their company’s SSO system and not against an account hosted at Adobe.
-See [SAML 2.0 Authentication Handler](https://experienceleague.adobe.com/docs/experience-manager-65/administering/security/saml-2-0-authenticationhandler.html?lang=en) to learn more.
+* **Federated ID**: With federated IDs the organization takes full ownership and control of the accounts.
+To do this your organization needs to integrate the Adobe Experience Cloud with your SAML2 single sign-on (SSO) system.
+This allows users to authenticate against their organization's SSO system rather than an account hosted by Adobe.

->[!NOTE]
->If your Enterprise ID or Federated ID has not yet been setup, your system administrator may decide to onboard your team using Personal ID’s.
-Once the Enterprise or Federated ID is set up, members can be transitioned to using this ID.
+As system administrator, you may decide to onboard yourself and your team onto AEM as a Cloud Service using personal IDs before enterprise or federated IDs are set up.
+Once enterprise or federated IDs are set up, members can be transitioned to using those IDs.

 # Contacting Adobe Support {#support}

-Adobe Support can be accessed via Adobe Admin Console from where you can manage your support cases and schedule an expert session.
+Adobe support can be accessed via the [Admin Console](#admin-console) from where you can manage your support cases and schedule an expert session.

-The **Support** tab in the [Admin Console](https://adminconsole.adobe.com/) lets you access various support functions through a simple and easy-to-use interface.
+The **Support** tab in the [Admin Console](#admin-console) lets you access various Adobe support functions through a simple and easy-to-use interface.

 ![image](/help/onboarding/learn-concepts/assets/support-menu.png)

-The interface allows you to create and manage cases, chat directly with Adobe Customer Support representatives, and schedule sessions with experts.
-[System Administrators and Support Administrators](https://helpx.adobe.com/enterprise/using/admin-roles.ug.html) must sign in to access the Support cases and Expert Session options.
+The interface allows you to create and manage cases, chat directly with Adobe customer support representatives, and schedule sessions with experts.
+System administrators and support administrators must sign in to access support cases and expert session options.

->[!NOTE]
-> Refer to [Experience Cloud | Support and Expert Sessions](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html) for more details.

 ## What’s Next {#what-is-next}